tiryakiv/Mass-segmentation/README.md

 This repository includes mass segmentation investigation using U-net++Xception-based segmentation models.
 The first step includes a breast segmentation and the second step includes the mass segmentation.
 The two step enabled to focus only on the mass segmentation.

-In the first step five-layer U-net was found to have the hightest breast segmentation performance.
+In the first step, the five-layer U-net was found to have the hightest breast segmentation performance.

-In the second step U-net++Xception had the highest mass segmentation performance.
-The proposed U-net++Xception model has statistically siginificant better performance than U-net5L, Unet++, ResUnet, DeepLabV3Plus and AttentionU-net in terms of DSC.
+In the second step, the U-net++Xception had the highest mass segmentation performance.
+The proposed U-net++Xception model has better performance than U-net5L, Unet++, ResUnet, DeepLabV3Plus and AttentionU-net in terms of DSC.

 Breast segmentation training and validation codes:
 * train_valid_unet5L_mg_seg04_4nov22_v001.ipynb